siddharthroy12/DSA-Notes/Readme.md

 ## Data Structures

-To write an efficent software it's important to learn how to use these different types of data structures and how they can improve the efficency of your program.
+To write an efficient software it's important to learn how to use these different types of data structures and how they can improve the efficiency of your program.

 ### Operations on Data Structures